 Dental Implants help replace missing teeth that can affect your appearance, oral function, or self-confidence.
 Dental implants are essentially titanium anchors that act as an artificial tooth root.
 Dr. Goodwin uses a guided surgical approach when placing the implant into the bone.
 The bone grows around the surface on the implant and has tremendous stability.
 After the area heals, a crown or a bridge is then placed on the implant to look and feel like a natural tooth.
 Since dental implants integrate into the structure of your bone, they can help prevent bone loss and gum recession that may accompany bridgework and dentures.

 Alternatively, a denture may be anchored to the bone with multiple implants.
 An implant-supported denture doesn’t slip or fall out and it allows you to chew foods that are impossible with traditional dentures.

 Call our office at (435) 257-7016 to schedule an appointment to see if a dental implant is right for you.

 Success Rates for Implants:

 Success rates for dental implants vary depending on the study, but in general success rates are between 90-98%.
 Selecting patients who are good candidates for implants is important and contributes to success.
-Smoking inadequate bone height, width or quality, systemic diseases, hygiene and other factors contribute to failure, but even people with some risk factors can still have dental implants.
+Smoking, inadequate bone height, systemic diseases, hygiene and other factors contribute to failure, but even people with some risk factors can still have dental implants.